-Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)
+Comprehensive Environmental Response, Compensation and Liability Act

-CERCLA, also known as the "Superfund" law, imposes liability, without regard to fault, on certain classes of persons who are considered to be responsible for the spill or release of a hazardous substance into the environment.
+The Comprehensive Environmental Response, Compensation and Liability Act, or CERCLA, also known as the "Superfund" law, imposes liability, without regard to fault, on certain classes of persons who are considered to be responsible for the spill or release of a hazardous substance into the environment.
 Potentially liable persons include the owner or operator of the site where the release occurred and persons who disposed or arranged for the disposal of hazardous substances at the site.
 Under CERCLA, responsible persons may be subject to joint and several liability for:

-- · the costs of cleaning up the hazardous substances that have been released into the environment;
+- the costs of cleaning up the hazardous substances that have been released into the environment;

 - · damages to natural resources; and

-- · the costs of certain health studies.
+- the costs of certain health studies.